Blogs05 May 2025

 After 12 weeks, the study saw a decrease in the mean fasting blood sugar.
 It also found a decrease in insulin resistance and a marginal reduction of inflammation.
 Based on these findings, the study suggests that foxtail millet could be beneficial for those with type 2 type 2 diabetes.

-Some easy ways you can add foxtail millet into your diet is by
+Some easy ways you can add foxtail millet into your diet are by

-Millets such as foxtail millet and others are some of the oldest ancient grains in the world.
-They are filled with nutrition and may be a great addition in diabetic-friendly diets.
-They contain resistant slow-digestible starch and have a moderate glycemic index.
-Some studies have found foxtail millet to have blood glucose-lowering effects on people with an impaired glucose tolerance, making them suitable for someone with type 2 diabetes.
-Some helpful ways to add foxtail millet into your diet is to use it in breakfast items and replace traditional grains with the millet to make wholesome and healthy food.
+Now that you have a better understanding of what is foxtail millet, it’s easier to see how this ancient grain, one of the oldest millets known, can be a nutritious addition to a diabetes-friendly lifestyle.
+They contain resistant, slow-digestible starch and have a moderate glycemic index.
+Some studies have found foxtail millet to have blood glucose-lowering effects on people with impaired glucose tolerance, making it suitable for someone with type 2 diabetes.
+Some helpful ways to add foxtail millet into your diet are to use it in breakfast items and replace traditional grains with the millet to make wholesome and healthy food.
 We hope this article helped you understand the possible connection between foxtail millets and type 2 diabetes management.

 Foxtail Millet has a glycemic index of 50-60, with a 12.3% protein content.
 It may have blood glucose-lowering effects.
 It might also reduce inflammation and reduce the mean fasting blood sugar in those with low glucose tolerance, making them beneficial for type 2 diabetes as well.